 With a consistent, and keyword-focused SEO strategy, Renown Electric elevated its product page for "Vertima Balance" to the first position of Google — even outranking Vertima's own website homepage.
 The Thomas Marketing Services team helped strengthen Renown's SEO strategy by reinforcing internal and external linking methods.

-Tools such as ahrefs or moz are great for doing this keyword research, but here are the SEO basics for manufacturers if you're new to the game.
+Tools such as Ahrefs or Moz are great for doing this keyword research, but click here for some SEO basics for manufacturers if you're new to the game.

 Social Media Marketing